Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Scaling analysis for 2D spatially developing boundary layer

-To determine which components of the eddy viscosity tensor are critical to the RANS of the two-dimensional spatially developing boundary layer, we conduct the asymptotics analysis.
+To determine which components of the eddy viscosity tensor are critical to the RANS of the two-dimensional spatially developing boundary layer, we conduct the following scaling analysis.
 The flow system with the streamwise length scale $l$ and the wall-normal length scale $d$ is considered where $l\gg d$.
+Based on the correlation by \citet{White2006}, a typical ratio for $\mathrm{Re}_x \sim O(10^6)$ is $d/l\sim0.02$.
 Using the leading-order eddy viscosity tensor model, Equation \ref{eq:leadingApproxGeneral}, the Reynolds stress term includes a summation of the eddy viscosity tensor terms.
 For instance, $\overline{u_2'u_1'}$ is represented as follows:

-One needs to consider not only the magnitude of the eddy viscosity tensor element but also the length scales of each term in the RANS model.
+One needs to consider not only the magnitude of the eddy viscosity tensor element but also the estimated scales of each term in this equation.
 To evaluate the length scales for the velocity, we set $U_1\sim1$, and the continuity enforces $U_2\sim d/l$.
-Then, the length scales of the four terms on the right-hand side are $1/d$, $1/l$, $l/{d^2}$, and $1/d$.
+Ignoring $D_{21kl}$ coefficients, the length scales of the four terms on the right-hand side are $1/l$, $d/{l^2}$, $1/d$, and $1/l$.
 Since $l\gg d$, $D_{2121}$ plays the major role for this Reynolds stress.
-The next two are $D_{2111}$ and $D_{2122}$.
-However, MFM reveals that the former is one order of magnitude larger than the latter.
+The next two are the terms that multiply $D_{2111}$ and $D_{2122}$.
+However, MFM reveals that $D_{2111}$ is one order of magnitude larger than $D_{2122}$.
 Hence, $D_{2111}$ is the next important eddy viscosity tensor for this Reynolds stress.
-Likewise, we conducted asymtotics analysis for all other Reynolds stresses.
-The analysis informs that $D_{1111}$, $D_{1121}$, $D_{2121}$, and $D_{2221}$ are among the most significant eddy viscosity tensor elements.
+Likewise, we conducted scaling analysis for all other Reynolds stresses.
+The analysis informs that $D_{1111}$, $D_{1121}$, $D_{2121}$, and $D_{2221}$ are among the most significant eddy viscosity tensor elements for the case of slowly developing semi-parallel wall-bounded flows.

-\section{MFM for $D_{jilk}$ measurement}
+\section{MFM for $D_{ij21}$ measurement}

-To compute the eddy viscosity kernel $D_{jilk}\left(x_2,y_2\right)$, we use brute force MFM method using delta function forcing of the velocity gradient at each location.
+To compute the eddy viscosity kernel $D_{ij21}\left(x_2,y_2\right)$, we use brute force MFM method using delta function forcing of the velocity gradient at each location.
 We start from the full kernel eddy viscosity representation in Equation \ref{eq:generalformchannel}.
-We macroscopically force the mean velocity gradient by ${\partial V_k}/{\partial x_l}=\delta\left(y_2-y_2^*\right)\delta_{l2}\delta_{k1}$, where $\delta$ represent Dirac delta function, $\delta_{ij}$ represent Kronecker delta in index notation, and $y_2^*$ is the probing location of the eddy viscosity.
+We macroscopically force the mean velocity gradient by ${\partial V_l}/{\partial x_k}=\delta\left(y_2-y_2^*\right)\delta_{k2}\delta_{l1}$, where $\delta(x)$ represents Dirac delta function, $\delta_{ij}$ represents Kronecker delta in index notation, and $y_2^*$ is the probing location of the eddy viscosity.
 With such forcing, Equation \ref{eq:generalformchannel} becomes the following: